genestack/user-tutorials/user-guide/source/guide/intro-to-ngs.rst

 amino acid.
 However, if it is a large deletion, you can assume that it will have a large effect on the gene function.

-When it comes to **visualising** your data: the standard tool for viewing of mapped reads and identified variants is a Genome Browser.
+When it comes to **visualising** your data: the standard tool for visualisation of mapped reads and identified variants is a Genome Browser.
 Since visualization is one of the concepts at the core of our platform, on Genestack you will find a range of other useful tools that will help you better understand your data considering their nature.
 For example for WES or WGS data we suggest